MikaMorais/MikaMorais/README.md

 # Mika Morais
+Software developer and technology enthusiast.
+Experience in software, web development and management.<br/>
-Hi there, I'm Mika!
-As student and technology enthusiast I'm looking forward to enroll in fullstack development.
-I like to explore new techniques and knowledge, as well as perfecting them.
+Always exploring new techniques and skills, as well as perfecting them.

-- :computer: FullStack Developer
+- 💻 FullStack Developer
+- 👨‍🎓 Bachelor of Information Systems
-- :city_sunset: São Paulo - SP
+- 🌆 São Paulo - SP
-- 🔭 Currently working on Java Projects, Python Projects, Game Projects and some college projects
+- 🔭 Currently working on Web Projects, Java Projects, Python Projects and some Game Projects.
-- 👯 Always open to new possibilities and collaboration on any kind of projects.
+- 👯 Always up for new projects collaborations and or co-working.

 ### 🛠 Languages & Tools
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)&nbsp;